ryanmcnally93/little-strings/README.md

 Cons:

 - Wix.com bar along the top makes it look amateur.
-- The title "Guitar Teacher" is written at the top left and this is clearly an error of some sort as it dissappears letter by letter when made smaller.
+- The title "Guitar Teacher" is written at the top left and this is clearly an error of some sort as it disappears letter by letter when made smaller.
 - All of the information is on one page.
 The navigation doesn't take you to another page, so if you are on a section, you have to scroll to get back to where you were apart from one button at the very bottom which says back to top.

 <a href="https://yourguitaracademy.com/guitar-lessons-locations/leicester/" target="_blank">Your Guitar Academy</a>